cylc/cylc-admin/docs/proposal-rose-suite-run.md

 a single command (e.g. `cylc flow`, `cylc go`?) to with appropriate command switches should be agreed on in a pull request to this repository modifying [this document](rose-suite-run-proposal/future-cli-conventions.md)

-## Replace Rose Fileinstall & rose-suite.conf
-Create a new file to provide jinja2 data to `cylc-flow.rc` - replaces `rose-suite.conf`.
-This file should be fairly easy to inject into the `cylc-flow.rc`, and allow the use of more advanced jinija2 features than the current system.

-For back-compatibility there is an intention that a `rose-suite.conf` reader plugin will be created to convert the old format (which is fairly simple, containing as it does only key=value pairs) into the new jinja2 format.

-__What about rose-fileinstall?__